hcs42/heapkeeper-old/doc/architecture.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The main concept of Heapkeeper is the *heap*.
 The *heap* is an abstract data structure that consists of *posts*.
-The *heap* data structure is implemented in the :mod:`heapmanip` module.
+The *heap* data structure and its visualization in HTML is implemented in the :mod:`heapmanip` module.

+Classes that implement and manipulate the heap
+""""""""""""""""""""""""""""""""""""""""""""""

 Heapkeeper stores the *heap* on the disk.
 Each post is stored in a *post file*.
 When Heapkeeper runs, the *heap* on the disk is read and the *heap* is stored